simp/pupmod-simp-freeradius/README.md

 ```

 The default setting for radiusd.conf can be found in freeradius::v3::conf
-and can be changed using heira.
+and can be changed using hiera.

 #### Add radius clients:

 Client configurations will need to be created to allow clients to talk to the server.
-See the default client.conf file installed by radius for information on how to
+See the default client.conf file installed by freeradius for information on how to
 configure clients.

-This module lets clients be created individually with freeradius::v3::conf::client or
+This module lets clients be created individually with freeradius::v3::conf::client.
-a complete clients.conf file can be copied in by specifying the source in hiera with
+Alternatively, a complete clients.conf file can be copied in by specifying the file
-variable freeradius::v3::conf::clients_conf_source.
+source in hiera with the variable freeradius::v3::conf::clients_conf_source.

 Example clients: